flapjack/flapjack.io/source/docs/1.0/usage/quickstart.md

 sudo /etc/init.d/flapjack receiver nagios start
 ```

-More details on configuration are available [on the wiki](../USING#configuring-components).
+More details on configuration are available [here](../USING#configuring-components).

 ### Verify